-Setting goals is fundamental to any successful business strategy.
+Setting goals is fundamental to any successful business strategy, especially now when AI experimentation has the potential to result in chaos.
 Goals give teams direction, motivation and benchmarks for measuring progress.
 However, when ambition overshadows realism, the fallout can impact an organization's morale, productivity and bottom line.
 A widespread decrease in employee engagement is the most likely consequence of setting unrealistic goals.

 3 unfortunate consequences of setting unrealistic goals: